michaelsboost/Polyrise/README.md

 Of course Polyrise is free and open source, so you can always fork the project and have fun :)

-**As of July 8th Polyrise is no longer an active project.
+**As of October 19, 2019 Polyrise is no longer an active project.
 All updates as of that date and on are solely contributor based implementations.**

 [![ko-fi](https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0)](https://ko-fi.com/michaelsboost)